Carl Yastrzemski: Later career (1968–1983)

-In 1978 Yastrzemski, then 39, was one of the five oldest players in the league.
-On September 12, 1979, Yastrzemski achieved another milestone, becoming the first American League player with 3,000 career hits and 400 home runs.
-In 1982, playing primarily as a designated hitter, an early season hitting streak placed him among the league's leading hitters and saw him featured on the cover of Sports Illustrated and played in that year's All-Star game.
+In 1980, Yastrzemski batted .275 and hit 15 home runs; however, he missed the All-Star Game for the first time since 1965.
+The 1981 season saw Yastrzemski bat .246 with seven home runs.
+In 1982, playing primarily as a designated hitter, an early-season hitting streak placed him among the league's leading hitters.
+He was featured on the cover of Sports Illustrated and also played in that year's All-Star Game.
+That season, he batted .275 and hit 16 home runs.